 Are you still reading or have you stopped to head to the store?
 Don’t worry, I’ll be here when you get back…

 Ok, you’re back…

 For the cake, I wanted to incorporate all the flavors Jimmy, Ben and Jerry put in the ice cream without it being an ice cream cake (I’m not a huge fan of those).
 It was also important to me to get some different textures throughout the cake.
 I first decided on caramel and chocolate cake layers.
-I knew Milk Bar had a mouth-watering Dulce de Leche Cake* with caramel cake layers that are buttery, moist and full of caramel flavor that would be perfect for this cake.
-As a contrast to the fluffy, buttery caramel cake, I went with a layer of my rich, dark chocolate cake.
+The caramel cake layers are adapted from a Milk Bar recipe I love.
+They’re light and fluffy and full of caramel flavor.
+As a contrast to the fluffy, buttery caramel cake, I then added my rich, dark chocolate cake.

-With those two cakes as my starting point, I decided to stay true to the ice cream creation and use chocolate chip cookie dough and chocolate cookie crumbs to give the cake different textures I wanted.
+With those two cakes as my starting point, I decided to stay true to the ice cream creation and use chocolate chip cookie dough and chocolate cookie crumbs to give the cake different textures.
 Then, I was left with the peanut butter cookie dough element, which I didn’t want to be another cookie dough layer in the cake.
-That would just be too much of the same thing.
 Instead, I went with a whipped peanut butter frosting that adds a light, creamy texture to the cake and still incorporates the peanut butter flavor.
-There’s also a good bit of kosher salt in the chocolate cake, the chocolate crumbs and the peanut butter frosting that helps offset all the sweetness in the caramel cake and cookie dough.
+There’s also a good bit of kosher salt in the chocolate cake, the chocolate crumbs, and the peanut butter frosting that helps offset all the sweetness in the caramel cake and cookie dough.